Oklahoma Gamefowl Commission: Oklahoma House of Representatives

 Justin Humphrey has made several efforts to introduce cockfighting legislation that has led to the outcry from animal rights advocates and the former attorney general.
 Oklahoma has been called the "Cockfighting Capitol of the United States."
 In 2023, Humphrey introduced HB 2530, to allow county-specific elections to reduce from felonies to misdemeanors the criminal penalties related to cockfighting.
 He argued the bill as a criminal justice reform measure.
 The bill advanced out of the House Criminal Judiciary Committee on Feb.
 22. HB 2530 died on April 13, 2023, for the second year in a row.
 In 2022, Jon Echols amended a previous bill of Humphrey's about cockfighting that was later changed to include issues of loitering.
 The Oklahoma Gamefowl Commission, "a pro-cockfighting political action committee," donated $1,000 to Humphrey "and he is listed on one report as receiving support from the organization when it spent $178.12 on a checkbook from First United Bank in Durant."

-In 2023 Dave Rader co-authored House Bill 1792 with Mike Osburn that would lessen the penalties of and cockfighting dogfighting in Oklahoma, which sparked pushback from animal rights advocates.
+In 2023 Dave Rader co-authored House Bill 1792 with Mike Osburn that would lessen the penalties of cockfighting and dogfighting in Oklahoma, which sparked pushback from animal rights advocates.
 Also in 2023, Lonnie Paxton authored Senate Bill 1006 which died in the Senate.
 It would have also lessened the penalties for cockfighting in the state, similar to House Bill 2530, authored by Justin Humphrey and Paxton, which also died in the same timeframe.

 On such bills Tulsa District Attorney Steve Kunzweiler said he was glad cockfighting remained a felony.
 In early 2024, cockfighting rings have been operating illegally in the state, with the "Oklahoma state director for Animal Wellness Action and a native of Adair County" saying that "'enforcement of state cockfighting laws has been mixed even though the cruel practice is associated with a host of other crimes, such as illegal gambling, drug trafficking, gang activity, illegal weapon sales, and violence."'
 In 2025, Kunzweiler claimed that cockfighting was increased by "Mexican drug cartels."